jack-bradshaw/Avatar/README.md

 }
 ```

-Now that we have the data class, we can write the unit tests.
+Now that we have the data class, we can use it to write the unit tests.
 The unit tests are defined in `src/test/java/com/matthewtamlin/example/TestValidator.java` as:
 ```java
 @RunWith(JUnit4.class)
 public class TestValidator {